 Pushing the Envelope – Art and Immersion

 We have seen games take a massive leap over the past few decades.
 Long gone are one-note stories and paint-by-numbers narratives.
-Creating a cohesive single-player experience is now a gargantuan undertaking, with a story and adventure that challenges the player and makes them feel emotions and thoughts that once could only be felt in the movie theatre.
+Creating a cohesive single-player experience is now a gargantuan undertaking, with a story and adventure (see also our review of Stray) that challenges the player and makes them feel emotions and thoughts that once could only be felt in the movie theatre.

 Games have risen to the challenge, taking inspiration from film to create experiences that are nigh impossible to recreate without the time and first-person perspective that games can deliver.
 Ghost of Tsushima took inspiration from Kurosawa films, bringing players into the eyes of a Samurai protecting Tsushima island from a Mongol Invasion.
 Sucker Punch so faithfully recreated the island that their creative leads were named ambassadors in March 2021.